0xkheth/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 20: November 28, 2021 (Actual Date: December 10, 2021)

+**Today's Progress**: Applied to **Practical JavaScript Premium Membership**.

+**Thoughts:** Check-in: nervous.
+It's been a while since I've wanted to be part of a program this badly.
+Their teaching method is non-standard and doesn't scale well to a large number of students--intimate.
+The goals which it aims at--autonomy, literacy, attention to detail, contribution--are skills and mindsets I strive towards.
+I badly want to ace the exam and get in because I know it'll help me avoid the pain of focusing on too much, too early.
+I excel when there's an actual person to be accountable towards and when that person can put a blinder to help me focus.

+**Link to work:** N/A

 ### Day 19: November 27, 2021 (Actual Date: December 9, 2021)

 **Today's Progress**: Completed **Practical JavaScript Introductory Course**.